 At one point, cruising was considered all-inclusive…and to an extent, that’s still true.
 Cruise fare covers your accommodations, most meals, some beverages, and plenty of onboard activities.
 Still, there are optional upsells everywhere you look.

 Can you go on a cruise and not pay a penny over your fare?
 Sure, just like you can fly to London and only go to the museums that are free.
 All the additional charges are for options, just like you have the option to ride on the London Eye, visit the hotel spa, or spend the night at a pub.

 Cruising can be as cheap or as expensive as your heart desires, and luckily, price lists are available online ahead of time so you can budget appropriately for tours in port, mystery dinner theatres, and babysitting.

 Try: A South American cruise on Regent’s Seven Seas Mariner.
-Practically everything is bundled into one price with Regent, including airfare, a hotel stay before your cruise, ground transfers, a suite upgrade, all meals (including specialty restaurants), premium wines and spirits, shore excursions, gratuities, fitness classes and other onboard activities.
+Practically everything is bundled into one price with Regent, including a suite upgrade, alcoholic beverages (including the minibar), shore excursions, gratuities, fitness classes, and specialty restaurants.
 Plus they’ll throw in a credit ($400+) for you to spend on anything not already included, such as spa treatments.